8base/managing-devices-using-api-tokens/READme.md

 ## Wrap up

-In this tutorial, we look at a strategy for authenticating connected devices using API Tokens, a GraphQL API, Roles and Permissions, and Serverless Functions.
+In this tutorial, we implimented a strategy for authenticating connected devices using API Tokens, a GraphQL API, Roles and Permissions, and Serverless Functions.
 There are many enhancements and improvements that could be made to it, like expiration dates on registration codes.
 That said, this general structure provides a great starting point from which you can move forward.

 If you have any question, please feel free to reach out.
-All the code used in this project is available on GitHub.
+All the code used in this project is available on GitHub in the [tutorial's repo](https://github.com/8base/managing-devices-using-api-tokens).